stephan-james/bolus-project/README.md

 # bolus-project
 The "I just can't believe it takes only one finger to calculate my bolus" app.

-## The App
+## App

-To become familiar with the app itself you should read further at the projects homepage under
+To become familiar with the app itself you should read further at the projects homepage at

 http://stephan-james.github.io/bolus-project

-## The Code
+## Code

 To experiment with the code and the underlying technologies see the projects wiki at